 This is a mentality that makes people find it difficult to accept themselves as they are but instead assume a different role.
-When a person is so fearful of public opinion that he speaks, act or comports himself or herself in a way that will earn their applause, he/she has an identity crisis.
+When a person is so fearful of public opinion that he or she speaks, act or comports himself or herself in a way that will earn their applause, he/she has an identity crisis.
 It makes people alter their physical looks to fit into their idea of a “perfect icon.”
 It can stem from experiences of rejection and unhealthy upbringing.
 It’s a “mask” many people wear to hide their inner insecurities.

 I saw a reality show years ago in which a young lady was recommended for help by her friends.
 Her problem was her inability to leave her house for any reason without wearing a makeup.
 To make it worse, it takes her at least 3 hours for her to complete it.
 When the creator of the show took her to a public place without wearing a makeup, she almost couldn’t walk.
-She is a prisoner of her own lies.
+She is a prisoner of her own delusion.

 We don’t have to become someone else to be fulfilled in life.
 We can just be who God has made us to be.
 The Psalmist says “I praise you [God] because I am fearfully and wonderfully made; your works are wonderful, I know that full well” (Ps.
 139:14).
-Until we know and live in this truth, we will keep measuring our lives with others’ yardsticks and trying to clone others.
-There are people we fondly admire who seem to have it all together in public, but if we get to know the problems haunting them behind closed doors, we will run miles without looking back.
+Until we know and live in this truth, we will keep measuring our lives with others’ yardsticks and trying to clone them.
+There are people we fondly admire who seem to have it all together in public, but if we get to know the problems haunting them behind closed doors, we will run without looking back.

 2. Living above your experiences

 This is an outgrowth of identity crises.
 It is when an individual projects a fake image about himself and desperately tries to live up to that image.
 Such a person usually has an inflated ego tied to this image, so he lives a lie to protect it.